 Lieutenants and Captains promoted after January 1, 2010, will not be required to maintain their Paramedic certification, and will not be eligible to receive Paramedic pay, except any bargaining unit member who is assigned to the position of EMS Coordinator or Deputy EMS Coordinator shall be required to maintain their Paramedic certification, and will be eligible to receive Paramedic pay.
-Any Lieutenants and Captains promoted to their position prior to January 1, 2010, will have the option to retain their Paramedic certification.
-If so, Lieutenants and Captains who are certified as Paramedics with EMS System approval shall receive an annual Paramedic pay stipend of \$2700 paid in a separate check during the month of July for services from the prior July 1 through June 30, provided that such payment is prorated monthly for partial years of service.
+Any Lieutenants and Captains promoted to their position after September 21, 2015 or prior to January 1, 2010, will have the option to retain their Paramedic certification.
+If so, such Lieutenants and Captains who are certified as Paramedics with EMS System approval shall receive an annual Paramedic pay stipend of \$2700 paid in a separate check during the month of July for services from the prior July 1 through June 30, provided that such payment is prorated monthly for partial years of service.
+Employees promoted to Lieutenant or Captain after January 1, 2010 but before September 21, 2015 shall not be eligible for paramedic pay, unless assigned to EMS Coordinator or Deputy EMS Coordinator as described above.
+Any Lieutenant who is eligible for paramedic pay shall maintain eligibility upon promotion to the rank of Captain.